This simple Japanese-inspired air fryer miso eggplant is so delicious, it’ll convert even the biggest eggplant skeptics in your life.

 How to Serve Miso Eggplant

-Air fryer miso eggplant is best eaten the same day it’s made.
+Air fryer miso aubergine is best eaten the same day it’s made.
 But if you do have leftovers, you can keep them in the fridge for up to 3 days.
-Serve it as part of a Japanese-inspired feast with rice, chilled udon, garlicky greens, and/or sesame garlic tofu.
+Serve this as part of a Japanese-inspired feast with udon noodle salad, spicy edamame, and/or sesame garlic tofu.

 FAQ’s